1. Sports

 Related Arts

-• Brazilian Jiu Jitsu: Helio Gracie of Brazil took the jujitsu/judo concepts he learned from Mitsuyo Maeda and founded an art with a heavy ground emphasis.
+• Brazilian Jiu-Jitsu: Helio Gracie of Brazil took the jujitsu/judo concepts he learned from Mitsuyo Maeda and founded an art with a heavy ground emphasis.
 The guard, or a way to fight off of one's back, is a staple of the art.

 • Judo: Jigoro Kano took jujutsu concepts and modified them to the extent that they could become a sport in Japan and worldwide.
 That sport was named judo.
+The two arts are extremely similar but have different focuses.
+Also, jujutsu is more about ending an attacker's day in any way possible (which is why it is not a sport).